lurodrigo/pformat/README.md

 pformat provides three ways of using named placeholders:

 -   keyword arguments.
 -   passing a list, data frame, or environment as the first parameter.
+This allows pformat to be chained using the pipe operator `%>%` provided by the `magrittr` package.
 -   evaluation on the current environment.

 That's also the order which pformat uses when looking for corresponding names.
 The following example illustrates the three methods, where all calls produce same output.